 Tibet is connected by railway line from Chengdu, Beijing, Xian, Xining and Shanghai.

-In Lhasa, accommodation will be in a3 star hotel which is renowned for its hospitability and ethnic Tibetan ambience.
-It is conveniently situated in the centre of the town, just a few minutes walk from the Jokhang Temple and Barkhor Square.
-Elsewhere along the route, accommodation will be in the available hotels.
+In Lhasa, accommodation will be at a 3 star hotel.
+This hotel is renowned for its hospitability and ethnic Tibetan ambience.
+It is centrally located, just a few minutes’ walk from the Jokhang Temple and Barkhor Square.
+Elsewhere along the route, accommodation will be at the available hotels.
 If you would like to book a single room, please do inform us.
 A supplement charge will incur in that case.

 We shall try our best to provide the best accommodation available but please do keep in mind that you are taking an adventure tour, and sometimes the arrangement may be basic.
 Traveling in Tibet is a fantastic experience but sometimes you have to put up with a bit of discomfort.
 To enjoy this trip you need to have an adventurous spirit and the ability to adapt to minor discomforts.